faizandroid01/django_profile_rest_api/README.md

 # Django Migrations File

+  * Pre-requisite to make migrations
+    - vagrant server should be up and running -(vagrant up & vagrant ssh)
+    - environment should be activted -(source ~/djangoenv/bin/activate)

  - The way Django manages the database is through migration file.
  - It containes all the migration required to be process to match the database with the updated django models
  - So every time , a model is changed or newly models are added , a new migration file has to be genrated and pushed